filipbekic01/cornea/README.md

 Cornea is Go web framework based on most convinient and popular libraries such as [iris](https://github.com/kataras/iris), [gorm](https://github.com/jinzhu/gorm), [godotenv](https://github.com/joho/godotenv), [migrate](https://github.com/golang-migrate/migrate) and others.
 Goal is not to reinvent the wheel, but to help user take off with project as quickly as possible with a lot of basic and more advanced features out-of-box.
 Idea is to keep project community-driven.
 Therefore, please send all suggestions and feel free to make pull requests if you wish.

+## Requirements

+The only requirement you need is latest [Go](https://golang.org/) binary and proper [workspace](https://golang.org/doc/code.html) setup.
+If you're Go newbie, make sure you understand how workspaces and modules work.

 ## Quick Start
 Download latest [release](https://github.com/filipbekic01/cornea/releases) or clone repository for nightly build: